wittman/calendargen/README.md

 - Define data in `const monimgs`.

 ### Odds & Ends
-Compatibility: Tested in Chrome, Firefox and Safari (curiously, Firefox and Safari have almost instant print preview rendering and Chrome takes about several seconds or more).
+Compatibility: Tested in Chrome, Firefox and Safari (curiously, Firefox and Safari have almost instant print preview rendering and Chrome takes several seconds or more).

 Another oddity: Firefox on Windows does not display the calendar box borders in print preview, but they appear normally when printed.